SteffenHaeussler/sim_agent/README.md

 ## External Dependencies

-Both agent approaches rely on external services and APIs to function properly:
+Both agent approaches rely on external services and APIs to function properly.
+Repositories for the external services are located in:
+- the [Sim Project](https://github.com/SteffenHaeussler/sim_project) repository for generating the data and the database schema
+- the [Sim API](https://github.com/SteffenHaeussler/sim_api) repository for the API that provides the tools and RAG to the agentic ai framework
+- the [Sim Frontend](https://github.com/SteffenHaeussler/sim_frontend) repository for the Frontend that provides the UI for the agentic ai framework

 ### Required Services